discord-tickets/docs/docs/self-hosting/installation/railway.md

 ## Deploying

 Click the button below to deploy the bot on Railway.
+Come back to this page before continuing.

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/new/template/eB6TkX?referralCode=Z3aYd2){ target="_blank" }